 5. K9 Advantix II Large Dog Flea & Tick Treatment

-This topical solution is intended for large dogs and is commonly used to help prevent fleas, ticks, mosquitoes, and other biting pests.
-The liquid formula is applied directly to the skin and is often chosen for its straightforward monthly routine.
-Its waterproof and fragrance-free design makes it a practical option for active dogs or those spending time outdoors.
+This topical solution is designed for large dogs and is commonly used to help prevent fleas, ticks, mosquitoes, and other biting pests.
+The liquid formula is applied directly to the skin and fits into a straightforward monthly routine.
+Its waterproof and fragrance-free design makes it practical for active dogs or those who spend time outdoors.

 What We Like: